 The minimum age for one to be able to rent a car in Ukraine is twenty years old.
 Said individual must be a holder of a valid driver's license for at least a year.
 A young driver surcharge is implemented by some agencies whose drivers are 21-24.
 Young driver surcharges amount to around 590 UAH.
 Young tourists are also advised to have an International Driver's Permit, which is attainable since the minimum age for getting an IDP is 18.

 Senior citizen drivers above the age of 70 are subject to fees when renting a car.

-Driving in Ukraine needs insurance since it is one of the basic requirements that tourists driving rental cars need to have apart from their native driver's license, passport, an International Driver's Permit.
+Just as much as you need travel insurance, driving in Ukraine needs insurance since it is one of the basic requirements that tourists driving rental cars need to have apart from their native driver's license, passport, an International Driver's Permit.
 Insurance is essential when renting a car since it will save you costs in repair in the event of an accident.
 Buying insurance before you start renting your vehicle can save you costs on even the littlest things such as scratches.